List of Coronation Street characters introduced in 2014: Andy Carver

 Andy Carver (briefly known as Gavin Rodwell), played by Oliver Farnworth, made his first screen appearance on 21 November 2014.
 The character and casting was announced on 14 August 2014.
 Of joining the show, Farnworth stated "I'm absolutely delighted to be joining the cast of Coronation Street.
 Having spent my childhood in the North, to be given the opportunity to return and work on such an iconic, popular TV show is a dream and feels like a natural homecoming.
 I can't wait to tread the cobbles!"
 Farnworth left the role in 2016, and Andy departed on 20 January 2017, after presumably being murdered by Pat Phelan (Connor McIntyre).
-However, he made a surprise return seven months later on 18 August 2017, where it was revealed that Phelan has been holding him hostage in the basement of a house he was supposedly "working on", however, he was killed by Phelan for real on 27 October 2017.
+However, he made a surprise return seven months later on 18 August 2017, where it was revealed that Phelan has been holding him hostage in the basement of a house he was supposedly "working on".
+He was killed by Phelan for real on 27 October 2017.
 In August 2017, Andy's return was longlisted for Best Shock Twist at the Inside Soap Awards.
 The nomination progressed to the viewer-voted shortlist.
 On 6 November 2017, Farnworth won the "Best Shock Twist" accolade.

 When Michael Rodwell (Les Dennis) tries to track down his estranged family via Facebook, a cousin of his gets in touch and tells him his father has died.
 Michael's paternal aunt Barbara Deakin (Beatrice Kelly) then visits him to explain that his father and her mother both died of a hereditary heart condition, meaning Michael could also be a carrier.
 A worried Michael tests positive for the condition and realises he has to find his long-lost son Gavin, as he is also potentially at risk.
 Michael finds an address for Gavin and leaves a note with his address and telephone number.
 "Gavin" contacts him and the two have an uneasy reunion.
 However, when Michael reveals the news about his heart condition, the man claiming to be Gavin is seen making a phone call, stating that he needs to find Gavin Rodwell urgently.